• Skip to primary navigation

 The taste and texture of millet flour are similar to wheat flour, making it a good choice for baking.

-Millet flour can be substituted for soybean flour in most recipes.
+Millet flour can be substituted for soybean flour in most recipes - see millet substitute options by use for tweaks and swaps.

 Bake as directed in the recipe.